 Curve card app has limits set on how much you can spend and withdraw in a day, a month, or a year.
 These limits increase over time as you cultivate a “spending history” and pass Curve’s risk checks.

 - Curve Black and Curve Metal Plan limits.
 The limits are higher for the two card types.
-The daily spending limit is £3, 750 and the daily withdrawal limit is £1,000.
+The daily Curve spending limit is £3, 750 and the Curve daily limit for withdrawal is £1,000.

 Curve Supported Countries

-Curve offers e-money services in 31 countries in the European Economic Area (EEA) including the United Kingdom, Italy, Belgium, France, Sweden, the Netherlands, Germany, etc. However Curve services are not available in the US but there are plans to expand there.
-Other countries where Curve services are not available and there are no known plans to expand its services are Australia and Canada.
+Curve offers services in the US and 31 countries in the European Economic Area (EEA) including the United Kingdom, Italy, Belgium, France, Sweden, the Netherlands, Germany, etc. Other countries where Curve services are not available and there are no known plans to expand its services are Australia and Canada.

 Curve Supported Currencies